preciousogbeiwi/Data-Collection-Pipeline-Project/README.md

 * Extracting data regarding the titles, names of authors, prices, format, and ratings of the books in this category.

 * Scraping these data for the 50 pages, and saving them in a .csv file called book_scraping_pagination.csv.

+The test_scraper folder contains script to test the webscraping process